nikki93/flo/readme.md

 to-date of an item.
 For all fields except `w`, the value  `r` removes the field.

 `2` is the current id of the “meeting” event.
-This id is used when changing or removing items.
+The id is used when changing or removing items.

     $ f -c 2 -f tm15